-Evidence Statements Regarding Neurostimulation Some Evidence, continued appears to lead to greater patient satisfaction than the low frequency device, which is likely to be related to the fact that the high frequency device does not produce paresthesias in order to produce a pain response.
+Evidence Statements Regarding Neurostimulation Some Evidence, Continued A high-frequency, 10 KHz spinal cord stimulator is more effective than a traditional low frequency 50 Hz stimulator in reducing both back pain and leg pain in patients who have had a successful trial of an external stimulator.
+Two-thirds of the patients had radiculopathy and one-half had predominant back pain.
+The high frequency device appears to lead to greater patient satisfaction than the low frequency device, which is likely to be related to the fact that the high frequency device does not produce paresthesias in order to produce a pain response.
 In contrast to the low frequency stimulator, which requires recharging about twice per month, the high frequency stimulator is recommended for daily recharging for 30 to 45 minutes.
-SCS system, and testing for superiority was done if the non-inferiority margins were met for the outcomes under consideration.
+Randomized controlled trial The study was designed as a non-inferiority study for the experimental SCS system, and testing for superiority was done if the non-inferiority margins were met for the outcomes under consideration.
 SCS is superior to re-operation and conventional medical management for severely disabled patients who have failed conventional treatment and have CRPS I or failed back surgery with persistent radicular neuropathic pain.
 Randomized clinical trials